nasa/cumulus-orca/website/docs/developer/research/research-lambda-container.md

 ## Creating a prototype

+AWS Elastic Container Registry(ECR) is used to store container images for lambdas and is fully managed by AWS.
+It hosts the images in a highly available and scalable architecture, allowing developers to reliably deploy containers for their applications.
+See this [link](https://aws.amazon.com/ecr/) for additional information on ECR.
 Creating or updating the function is done by building a Docker image, uploading the new version to ECR and deploying/updating the Lambda function to point to the newly uploaded image using terraform.
-Docker CLI has been used to perform the task.
+Docker CLI has been used to build, tag and push the container image to ECR.

 The steps for prototyping lambda container are as follows:
-- Create or use an existing AWS ECR repository to store the Docker image.
+- Create or locate an AWS ECR repository for storing the Docker images.
 - Create the Dockerfile and then build, tag and push the image to the above ECR repository.
 - Update terraform configuration of the lambda function to deploy it as container.